bluebanquise/bluebanquise/CONTRIBUTING.md

 ### Backports

-For backports, we use a workflow similar to the [Ansible Development Cycle](https://docs.ansible.com/ansible/latest/community/development_process.html#backporting-merged-prs).

 All PRs must be merged to the **master** branch first.
 Once merged, you can create a new PR to backport the change to a previous stable branch.

+For backports, we use a workflow similar to the [Ansible Development Cycle](https://docs.ansible.com/ansible/latest/community/development_process.html#backporting-merged-prs).

+We do **not** backport features.

+Note: The default branch of Ansible is named `devel`.
+Ours is named `master`.

 Whenever possible, please cherry-pick the commit using the `-x` flag to indicate which commit this change was cherry-picked from.